 Every version of night vision, get’s a bit cheaper as new advances in technology come on the market.
 You need to keep checking the prices to find that sweet spot, that will give you the features you need at the price you want.
 I think for now, the best bang for your buck, in night vision, is the Gen-1 Tech, but your budget may tell you otherwise.

 Ensure long-term power for your night vision devices

 Most night vision devices do not take AA or AAA batteries (but this Night Vision Rifle Scope does).
 They tend to use the CR123A (123A) batteries.
-CR123A are usually used in photography gear and tactical flashlights.
+CR123A is usually used in photography gear and tactical flashlights.

-Whether you are guarding your property in a bug-in situation, or leading your family away from the evildoers ransacking your neighborhood, the ability to leverage night vision to see and move through the night is essential, it could be the advantage that keeps you and your family fed and alive!
+Whether you are guarding your property in a bug-in situation or leading your family away from the evildoers ransacking your neighborhood, the ability to leverage night vision to see and move through the night is essential, it could be the advantage that keeps you and your family fed and alive!